-Justin’s past work at IJ includes successfully defending the Jalali family’s office building in Anaheim, Calif. against a federal civil forfeiture action, litigating a case on behalf of entrepreneur Tom Halsnik and his customers which resulted in the reduction of Tampa’s mandatory minimum limousine fare, litigating a case on behalf of street vendors in Hialeah which resulted in the repeal of Hialeah’s 300-foot ban on competition, and litigating a case on behalf of sedan businesses who wanted to offer Groupon deals in Portland, Ore., which led to the repeal of the ban.
+Justin’s past work at IJ includes successfully defending the Jalali family’s office building in Anaheim, Calif. against a federal civil forfeiture action, litigating a case on behalf of entrepreneur Tom Halsnik and his customers which resulted in the reduction of Tampa’s mandatory minimum limousine fare, representing street vendors in a challenge which resulted in the repeal of Hialeah’s 300-foot ban on competition, and representing sedan businesses who wanted to offer Groupon deals in Portland, Ore., which led to the repeal of the ban.

-Prior to joining IJ, Justin founded and managed his own law practice to advocate for small business owners, and Justin’s law practice was successful for many years before he made the decision to join IJ in 2012 in order to better fight against government power gone awry.
+Prior to joining IJ, Justin founded and managed his own law practice to advocate for small business owners, and Justin’s law practice was successful for many years before he made the decision to join IJ in 2012 to better fight against government power gone awry.

 Justin received his law degree, cum laude, from the University of Miami in 2002, where he was the research and writing editor for, and was published in, the University of Miami Business Law Review.
 While in law school, Justin interned for Miami-Dade Circuit Court Judge Gerald D. Hubbart.
 Justin received his undergraduate degree in business management from North Carolina State University.
 In December, 2017, Justin was honored by the Daily Business Review and Law.com for being one of South Florida’s “Most Effective Lawyers.”

 Outside of IJ, Justin is on the Executive Board for the Federalist Society’s Miami Lawyers Chapter, is on the James Madison Institute’s Miami Board of Advisors, and is a member of the American Enterprise Institute’s Leadership Network.